Title and statement of responsibility area

 Title statements of responsibility

-- Attributions and conjectures: Previously known as The Sir William Fletcher Barrett Papers
+- Variations in title: Previously known as The Sir William Fletcher Barrett papers.

 Level of description